goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

      />

 The package development is complete now, but it is not yet included from the main package.
-To include this package from the main package (``tc.main``) you need to modify the ``src/tc/main/configure.zcml`` and add this line before ``</configure>``::
+To include this package in the main package (``tc.main``) you need to modify the ``src/tc/main/configure.zcml`` and add this line before ``</configure>``::